Dzeta-tech/configuration/README.md

 # 🛠️ Dzeta.Configuration

-A simple, flexible, and readable .NET configuration library that automatically loads configuration classes from environment variables.
+A simple, flexible, and readable .NET configuration library with pluggable providers for environment variables, JSON, and more.

 ## 📋 Table of Contents